 Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities etc. will not be inspected or reported on.

-Description The subject property comprises a two storey semi-detached villa with single storey side and rear extension.
-Accommodation GROUND FLOOR: Entrance Vestibule leading to Entrance Hallway, Living Room, Fourth Bedroom, WC Apartment, Open Plan Kitchen/Living Room/Dining area, Rear Hallway, Utility Room.
-FIRST FLOOR: Landing, 3 Bedrooms, Bathroom with WC.
+Description The subject property comprises a semi detached bungalow with single storey rear extension.
+Accommodation GROUND FLOOR:- Entrance Vestibule leading to Entrance Hallway, Living Room, Two Bedrooms, Dining Room with Kitchen with Utility off & Separate Bathroom (with Wc).